 When lenders evaluate investment properties, they categorize buildings with five or more units as commercial rather than residential.
 This distinction matters significantly for financing purposes because commercial properties unlock access to specialized programs unavailable to typical residential investors.

 Multifamily residential properties including apartment buildings, sixplexes, and purpose-built rentals fall under this commercial umbrella when they exceed four units.
+Understanding navigating commercial lending for 5+ unit buildings and specialized multifamily mortgage financing options is essential.
 This classification opens doors to higher loan-to-value ratios, extended amortization periods, and government-insured lending products designed to encourage rental housing development across Canada.

 The Power of CMHC MLI Select Financing